tinaaaaa42/cmake_tutorial/README.md

 Let's begin our cmake journey with a simple example.
 Actually, we will get familiar with `GNU Make` in the beginning steps.
 First, we will create a simple executable that prints `Hello World!` to the console.

 ## Makefile
 This is where we define the build rules of command `make`.
-It's all about dependencies.
+It's all about **dependencies**.
 For example, if we want to build `hello` executable, we need to compile `hello.cpp` first.
 So, we define a rule for this dependency.

 ```makefile
 hello: main.cpp